dfkaye/xyz/README.md

 ## js dependency loading api via chaining pattern

-the JavaScript dependency loading API should be more declarative, for better readability, scoping, nesting, leak prevention, composability, blah blah.

 the chaining pattern of jQuery is one way to do this ~ see [Labjs](http://labjs.com/documentation.php), for example.